Efficient Demand Response Location Targeting for Price Spike Mitigation by Exploiting Price-demand Relationship: Conclusion

 \section{Conclusion}

-In this work, we propose an efficient DR targeting approach implemented by a system operator to target proper nodes as locations for implementing DR, and the proposed scheme can efficiently determine the corresponding nodes' demand reduction quantity.
-Such a DR targeting algorithm can reduce the averaged LMPs to a reference point with mild load reductions.
-The theoretical relationship between the nodal LMPs and nodal demands is derived, such that the DR targeting problem is formulated as a rigorous MIQP problem, where the demand reduction serves as the ``action knob" to control the LMP.
-A solution strategy is also proposed to improve the computational efficiency for solving the DR targeting problem.
+In this study, we introduce an innovative and efficient approach for mitigating price spikes through DR. Our approach showcases its effectiveness in the context of DR targeting, wherein we proficiently determine the locations for DR implementation and the corresponding quantity of demand reduction at various nodes.
+Utilizing the derived price-demand relationship, we formulate the DR targeting problem as a rigorous MILP problem.
+In this framework, demand reduction acts as the ``action knob" for controlling LMPs.
+Additionally, we propose a solution strategy aimed at enhancing computational efficiency in solving the DR targeting problem.

-Case studies reveal that the common heuristic of choosing nodes with the highest LMPs to implement DR is not optimal.
-The proposed approach can achieve the same averaged LMP reduction with a smaller demand reduction.
-Also, its performance is validated under varying settings of the number of targeted nodes and the weight vector.
-Furthermore, the experiment shows that the proposed approach can achieve almost the same performance under accurate and inaccurate system parameters, and is applicable to other DR types, such as load shifting.
+Case studies demonstrate that the conventional heuristic of selecting nodes with the highest LMPs for DR implementation is suboptimal.
+In contrast, our proposed approach successfully attains the goal of reducing average LMP, a feat unachievable by the heuristic-based method.
+Also, we validate the performance of our approach across diverse scenarios, including variations in the problem parameters.
+Furthermore, the experiment shows that the proposed approach can achieve almost the same performance under accurate and inaccurate system parameters.
+Our approach provides an effective approach for implementing DR. Its application is not limited to mitigating the price spike.
+Others such as maximizing LSEs' profits through DR can also be explored with the proposed approach.
+Additionally, the price-demand relationship is derived for ED modeled by a quadratic program.
+In the future, it is worth to investigating how to derive the relationship for operation problems in other forms.

-Our approach can inform system operators how to target nodes for price reduction under constrained budgets.
-As the nodes with the highest LMPs are not necessarily the optimal locations for DR, they are ``free-riders" by enjoying the LMP reduction through the demand reduction in other nodes.
-Thus, future directions about DR mechanism design will include fairness notions regarding customer groups and the uncertainties about both generation and nodal demands.
-We will also explore more efficient learning approaches to find the LMP policies.